iamrajendra/iamrajendra.github.io/_posts/2016-06-26-android-code-style.markdown

 XMLHTTPRequest is wrong, it should be XmlHttpRequest.

-## Use   ToDO Comments
+## Use   Todo Comments

 Use Todo comments for code that is temporary , a short term solution or good enough but not perfect.

-For future toTodo
+For future Todo
 write particular date of change  or a very specific event.